 Making sous vide egg bites is so easy!

-You’ll start by whisking together the eggs, egg whites, and cottage cheese, then dividing that mixture evenly between the jars.
+You’ll start by whisking together the eggs and cottage cheese or blending if you’re using spinach, then dividing that mixture evenly between jars.

-To each jar, you’ll add goat cheese, turkey bacon, salt, and pepper and give it a stir.
+To each jar, you’ll add goat cheese, bacon, salt, and pepper and give it a stir.

 How Do I Reheat Sous Vide Egg Bites?